3lc-ai/tlc-yolov5-examples/release_notes/tlc_2.2.0.md

 The organization of projects, tables and runs has been changed in `tlc` v2.2.0.
 Corresponding changes have been made to the integration.

+## `val.py --task collect` replaces `collect.py`

+`collect.py` has been removed.
+In order to run metrics collection outside of training, call `val.py` and provide `--task collect`.
+This will collect metrics on the train and validation splits by default.

+In order to collect metrics on a specific set of splits, the environment variable `TLC_COLLECTION_SPLITS` can be used by setting it to a comma-separated set of splits.
+All of these splits must be available in the YAML file provided through `--data`.

+In order to collect embeddings and/or loss, refer to the corresponding environment variables for training.

 ## 3LC YAML file to specify tables to use

 The previous way to specify which table revisions to use (`--data` empty and command line arguments) has been removed.
 A 3LC YAML file should now be used instead.